JakobSeidl/pyneMeas/README.md

 Install the package in a virtual environment (venv) or in your global Python 3 installation, whatever works best for your use-case.

 Check if the installation was successful:\
-`$ pip list` should return a list that contains of packages that should contain
+`$ pip list` returns a list of packages that should contain
 ```$ pip  20.3
 pyneMeas           0.0.2
 ```